Animace/FullStack1.0/README.md

 6.  [ ] Display current user and assigned role

-7.  [ ] provide easy navigation

-8.  [ ] Display current user and assigned role

-9.  [ ] provide a logout option
+7.  [ ] provide a logout option

-10. [ ] require users to login at least once per week
+8. [ ] Require users to login at least once per week

-11. [ ] Provide a way to remove user access asap if needed
+9. [ ] Provide a way to remove user access asap if needed

-12. [ ] Notes are assigned to specific users
+10. [ ] Notes are assigned to specific users

-13. [ ] Notes have a ticket #, title. note body, created & updated dates
+11. [ ] Notes have a ticket #, title. note body, created & updated dates

-14. [ ] Notes are either OPEN or COMPLETED
+12. [ ] Notes are either OPEN or COMPLETED

-15. [ ] Users can be emplpyees Managers, or Admins
+13. [ ] Users can be emplpyees Managers, or Admins

-16. [ ] Notes can only be deleted by Managers, or Admins
+14. [ ] Notes can only be deleted by Managers, or Admins

-17. [ ] Anyone can create a note (when customer checks-in)
+15. [ ] Anyone can create a note (when customer checks-in)

-18. [ ] Employees can onu view, edit, and delete all notes
+16. [ ] Employees can only view, edit, and delete all notes

-19. [ ] Only Managers and Admis can view access User Settings
+17. [ ] Only Managers and Admis can view access User Settings

-20. [ ] only Managers and Admins can create new users
+18. [ ] Only Managers and Admins can create new users

-21. [ ] Desktop mode is most important but should be available in mobile
+19. [ ] Desktop mode is most important but should be available in mobile